lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 [...]
 ```

-Other versions of the package can be found with
+Other versions of the package can be found with:

 ```console
 marie@compute$ module spider mpi4py